Clinical director, Psychotherapist

-Lee’s approach to psychotherapy is an integrated way of practicing that encompasses humanistic and existential philosophy, and he also carries out life and career coaching.
+Lee’s approach to psychotherapy is an integrated way of practicing that encompasses humanistic and existential philosophy.
 Lee works by exploring your world to see how you engage with your life and the people around you.
-Lee will help you become aware of your values, beliefs and limitations and help you connect and improve your relationship with yourself.
+Lee will help you become aware of your values, beliefs and limitations and help you connect and improve your relationship with yourself, as well as with others.
 This process may be challenging, yet extremely rewarding, accessing the changes you want to make towards living the life that you want to live.

 Dr Raffaello Antonino